 Homeschooling your kids!
 Give your kids a break from the kitchen or dining room table and take the homeschool outdoors.
 Put your outdoor furniture to the task and let your students study on the deck or patio.

 Even if the temperature is perfect, the sun may be too much to handle.
 If your deck or patio does not have an awning, then you may want a shade sail or some shade cloth to cut the glare.
 A market umbrella with LED lights can be used to block the sun’s rays and provide additional lighting to read.

-Do you still need to work from home?
+Are you self-employed or work from home?
 Take advantage of Wi-Fi and technology: Use your patio or deck as an office.
 If you’d like, you can even set up a schedule.
 If you can all work together, then working outdoors can add to your family fun!